 Results from the BACI analysis provide no support that the increase smolt production between Treatment 1 and 2 was the result of the flow treatment or that BA comparison was relatively unaffected by other factors.
-The mean change in productivity between Treatment 1 and 2 in the Coquitlam River ranged from near zero when compared to the control streams excluding the Alouette, to over a 60% decline when compared to the Alouette (Figure 6.7).
+The mean change in productivity between Treatment 1 and 2 in the Coquitlam River ranged from near zero when compared to the control streams excluding the Alouette, to a 13% decline when compared to all control streams (Figure 6.6).
 This is contrary to the expectation if the BA assumption was satisfied.
-This is a product of the mean smolt yield in the control streams increasing a similar or greater amount as the Coquitlam, depending on whether the Alouette River is included as a control stream, (Figure 6.8) instead of a greater increase for the Coquitlam than the control streams if the BA assumption was satisfied.
-The probability that productivity in the Coquitlam River increased by a relatively small amount as a result of Treatment 2 is low when compared to the Keogh and Sakinaw, or to all three control streams (prob = 0.22 and 0.39, respectively; Table 6.6).
-Using only the Alouette River as the control, there is a low probability that productivity increased by any amount during Treatment 2 (prob = 0.10, Table 6.7).
-Regardless of using one or several control rivers, there is near zero support for a 50% increase in productivity due to the flow treatment (prob $\leq 0.05$ , Table 6.6-.7).
-The decision to use a single or several watersheds for the control depends on whether a single watershed better reflects the non-flow treatment factors influencing smolt production in the Coquitlam River than the using multiple control streams.
+Mean smolt yield in the control streams increased a similar or greater amount as the Coquitlam, depending on whether the Alouette River is included as a control stream or not, (Figure 6.7) instead of a greater increase for the Coquitlam than the control streams if the BA assumption was satisfied.
+The reliability of these results depends on the how well the control streams reflect the non-treatment factors influencing smolt yield in the Coquitlam River, which we estimate at no higher than moderate.
+For the Keogh and Sakinaw rivers, which were only moderately correlated with the Coquitlam pre-Treatment 2, it isn't certain that these streams are adequate controls for the Coquitlam.
+This also applies to the Alouette but with the additional uncertainty about the amount the pre-2008 estimates were biased low.
 While the Alouette River is possibly the most suitable control stream, based on proximity, watershed similarity and fish assemblage, Cope (2015) concluded that smolt yield estimates for the Alouette River were biased low prior to 2008, when the trapping site was repositioned further upstream to avoid tidal-driven backwatering.
-Until the amount that the pre-2008 estimates are biased is quantified, we consider the Alouette data unreliable as a control.
+The BACI analysis is not intended to replace or supersede smolt yield as the primary metric for evaluating fisheries benefits.
+It does provide useful context to interpret the likely rise in smolt yield, and the possibility that some of the increased yield was due to non-treatment effects.